ChyuuMC/chyuumc.github.io/_posts/2024-08-28-prague-airport-to-hradec.markdown

 - Directly from the bus driver - payments cards accepted
 - [Information Centres at Prague Airport](https://www.dpp.cz/en/travelling/transport-to-airport/information-centres-at-prague-airport)
 - Czech Railways a.k.a České Dráhy website or app
 If you want to plan your trip in advance, you can purchase your AE ticket in cd.cz or **Můj Vlak** app.
 Type in from ‘Praha letiště/Airport (BUS)’ to ‘Praha hl.n’.
-You will be able to purchase your ticket at your appropriate time of arrival and they will send you an email or show in the app the **QR code** as your ticket.
+You will be able to purchase your ticket with the departure time of your choice.
+After your purchase, you will recieve a ticket with **QR code** in your email or in the app.
 Once you get on the bus, show the QR code to the bus driver and he will let you in.

-Where can you find AE bus at the airport?
+###### Where can you find AE bus at the airport?
 There are two main terminals at Prague’s Vaclav Havel Airport.
 Terminal 1 is for flights outside of Schengen area.
-Terminal 2 is for flights inside of Schengen area.
-AE bus **only departs** from **Terminal 1**.
+Terminal 2 is for flights inside of Schengen area. **AE bus only departs from Terminal 1**.
 If your flight landed at Terminal 2, exit until the common area.
 From there, it takes approximately 5-10 minutes to walk to Terminal 1.
 Exit from Terminal 1 to the street and you will find the bus stop for [AE bus](https://maps.app.goo.gl/dDNeoeRN4tambSc49).
 When you find a red post with the sign ‘Terminal 1, Platform G, AE’, you are in the right place!

 When you exit the AE bus at the train station, you could be on the either side of the road.
 One side is with the [elevators](https://maps.app.goo.gl/8oSuKdtaDsaAFNad7) where the best way is to get to the train station is to take the elevators and go down to any floor below the road.
 The other side is next to the [train station building](https://maps.app.goo.gl/ac5PysjXfHLVmgF19) where you will get to the trains by taking an escalator to a floor downstairs.

 Now you've arrived to the Prague Main Train Station!

 ##### Prague Public Transport
-If this is your second time in Prague or you are feeling adventurous, you can try Prague Public Transport.
+If this is not your first time in Prague or you are feeling adventurous, you can try Prague Public Transport.
 If you are not travelling with multiple luggages or a heavy luggage, you might want to try this option.
 It is cheaper, only 40 czk, and takes about the same time as AE bus.

-Where can you buy Public Transport tickets?
+###### Where can you buy Public Transport tickets?
 - [Information Centres at Prague Airport](https://www.dpp.cz/en/travelling/transport-to-airport/information-centres-at-prague-airport)
-- Tickets booths at the bus stops - choose 90 min, 40 czk
+- Tickets booths at the bus stops - choose '90 min, 40 czk'
 - pid lítačka app - search: from ‘My location’ to ‘Hlavní Nádraží’ In the app, you can buy tickets, search for exact time of your transport's departure and arrivals.
 When on the bus or metro, you don’t need to show your purchase ticket.
 You just need to show it only when there are ticket checks.

-Where can you find the public transport stops?
+###### Where can you find the public transport stops?
 You can find them in front of **both** Terminal 1 and Terminal 2.
 To get to the Main Train Station, get on to troll number **59**.

 From 59, get down at the final station ‘Nádraží Veleslavín’ and go down to Green **Metro A** line.
 From there, take a metro to the stop **Muzeum**.
 At Muzeum, transfer to Red **Metro C** line and take one more stop to **Hlavní Nádraží** stop.

 That was easy!
 You made it to the Prague Main Train Station!!

 #### Prague Main Train Station to Hradec Kralove Main Train Station
 This is the tricky part.
 Don’t worry.
 I’ve written in extensive detail about Czech train travel in this [article](https://chyuu.cz/posts/2022-10-01-travel-cz-train).